thequattor/Hippo/README.md

 If the job completes succesfully, data will be found under `<output>/<version>/<table>`, already split between servers.

-## Step 3
+### Step 3

-Servers have to retrieve data locally.
+Servers have to retrieve data locally and index it.
 To do so, launch a command like

     sbt hippodb-retriever/run --source <source> --table <table>
       --version <version> --id <id> --target <target>